Gene study could help heart patients cut craving for salt

 While a little salt is nice I don't understand the addiction to it because the side effects are uncomfortable: you want to drink more and thus pee more.
 You also tend to look bloated because salt retains water.

-Medical Level: Medical Assistant / Health Participation: 34 3.4%
+Medical Level: Disease Specialist / Health Participation: 38 3.8%

 Low-salt diets may not be beneficial for all, study suggests